Skip to content

 Birth

 I'm getting off track.
 Matthew 2:17-18 says that this was a fulfilment of a prophecy.
 I'd also like to point out verses 12 & 13 describing God arranging for this to happen.
-Rather than defuse the tension, God has Joseph leave, which pisses off Herod, and leads to all children getting murdered.
+Rather than defuse the tension, God has Joseph leave, which pisses off Herod, and leads not only to all children getting murdered, but also the subsequent economic shockwaves for decades.
 Was this an oversight?
 Surely God wasn't blindsided by this development.
-Surely God knew how Herod would react.
-I bring it up to iterate that when Jesus was born, some untold number of children got killed.
+Surely God knew how Herod would react by murdering an untold number of children.
+Maybe.

 Now, let's celebrate the birth of the Prince of Peace!